Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 ***And Voila, Contracts Deployed...🥂📝***

 ## Making Contract Calls
-Now its time to make those contract calls.
+Now it's time to make those contract calls.
-You'll be making use of the built-in hardhat tool **Hardhat Console** to interact with the contracts on the blockchian and making the contract calls.
+You'll be making use of the built-in hardhat tool **Hardhat Console** to interact with the contracts on the blockchain and make the contract calls.
 * Run the command `npx hardhat console --network alfajores` to activate the hardhat console.
 You'll notice a prompt arrow appears `>`.

 Note: